btsouth/btsouth/README.md

   </picture>
 </div>

 Hello, my name is Tyler.
 I'm a solo builder with an IT and security background.
 I ship the tools I actually use every day, and most of them are open source.
-Omarchy is my daily driver, but I have an extensive background with Windows.
+Omarchy is my daily driver, and I also have an extensive background with Windows.

 ```text
 > whoami        solo builder · IT/security